 Thanking someone is one of the most important ways to show how grateful you are.
-In many cases, a "thank you" is appropriate and in some cases, it is absolutely necessary.
+In many cases, a "thank you" is appropriate, and in some cases, it is absolutely necessary.
+Learning how to express your gratitude is one of the first steps to becoming fluent in a foreign language.

 German people are known to be polite, and they expect the same from others.
 As a result, before getting in touch with them, you should learn some basic German language skills for specific situations.

-Because Germans place a high value on their word, hearing you say "thank you" can be very important to them - so knowing how to show your gratitude in German is essential.
+Because Germans place a high value on their word, hearing you say "thank you" can be very important to them - so knowing how to show your gratitude is an important skill you need to acquire if you want to learn German.

 This article will show you different ways of saying "thank you" in German and specific situations in which it is appropriate to use them.
 After reading it, you should be able to behave as politely in German as you do in your own language.